 - Enjoy free delivery to your door, every week

 - The Week Junior is delivered weekly.
-Every four weeks you’ll get Science+Nature included in the same package
+Every four weeks Science+Nature is included with your delivery

-- Prices start at £29.50 every 13 issues of The Week Junior and 3 issues of Science+Nature.
-If you were to buy this in the shops you’d pay £39.72!
+- Prices start from just £35.99 for 13 issues of The Week Junior and 3 issues of The Week Junior Science+Nature

 I wish The Week Junior had been around when I was a kid — I’d have known so much more about the world in which I was growing up.

 My granddaughter Rosamund dashes in from school on a Friday afternoon, grabs her latest copy of The Week Junior & disappears for the next 3 hours.
 She loves this magazine!